HolyTransfiguration.info

 It is significant to always remember that Christianity and the Orthodox Faith is not a “Religion” but a Way of Life.
 It is difficult, sometimes, to live that life in a full way as we are immersed in a secular world and the cares of life.
 For that reason, we need to exercise a greater effort to stay on the path and build routines and habits which will deepen our faith and keep us connected to God.
 Here are some thoughts as to how to do this:

-List of top ten spiritual and pious practices to do in the home, as families, and personally:
+List of a number of spiritual and pious practices to do in the home, as families, and personally:

 • Praying morning prayers